arista-netdevops-community/automation-toi/studios/4-services-attachments.md

    - VLAN must be `Bridged`.
    - `VTEPs` must have the value `Role:Leaf AND DC-Pod:POD2` to select only VTEPs in `POD2`.
 8. Click on the `Review Workspace` button on the top right corner.
 You will be taken to the `Workspace` screen where the inputs will be validated, the configlet generated and the configuration validated by the devices.
-9. Review the configuration changes for each device but do not submit the workspace yet, we will also include the leaf server ports configuration in the change control.
+9. Review the configuration changes for each device but **do not submit** the workspace yet, we will also include the leaf server ports configuration in the change control.

 #### Leaf Server Ports

 1. Go to the `Provisioning` menu and access the `Studios` tab.
 2. Click on the `Interface Configuration` studio.
-Only assign leaves to this Studio using the query `Role:Leaf` in the `Device Selection` section.
+Only assign leaves to this Studio using the query `Role:Leaf` in the `Device Selection` section (use `Tag Query`).
 3. Create 2 `Profiles` named `Host POD1` and `Host POD2`.
 Since we have 4 hosts but only 2 different port configurations, 2 profiles will suffice.
 4. In the `Host POD1` configuration, modify the following configuration:
    - `Profile Description` must have the value `$1` to reuse the interface description.
 When defining a profile per host, it is a good practice to set the attached host name here as this description will be used on the Port-Channel interface.